Ranunculus fluitans: Description

 Ranunculus fluitans has no floating leaves, instead it has long and narrow, tassel-like segments.
 Reaching up to 30 cm (12 in) long.
 The long, slender stems can have up to two flower stems.
 The white flowers are held above the water level, they are around 2–3 cm across.
 They are daisy-like, with 6–8 overlapping petals around a central yellow area.
 It blooms in June, then the rounded seed heads become hairless fruits.

 It is similar in form to Ranunculus trichophyllus (thread-leaved water-crowfoot), principal differences being flower petal number- thread-leaved has only 5 petals and shorter leaves- and different preferred habitat- thread-leaved prefers slower flowing waters.

 Taxonomy

 It was formally described by the French naturalist and botanist Jean-Baptiste Lamarck in his book 'Flore françoise' Vol.3 on page 184 in 1779.

 The species epithet fluitans is Latin for floating.

 Distribution

 It is endemic to western Europe.

 Range

-It can be found in North Macedonia, Ireland, the United Kingdom, southern Sweden, France, Germany, Poland, Switzerland, Austria, the Czech Republic, Slovenia, Slovakia, Hungary and Italy.
+It can be found in North Macedonia, Ireland, the United Kingdom, southern Sweden, France, Germany, Poland, Switzerland, Austria, the Czech Republic, Slovenia, Slovakia, Hungary, Spain and Italy.

 It grows in fast flowing waters of the UK, within England, Scotland and Wales.

 Ecology

-A Ranunculus fluitans community or Ranunculion fluitantis, defines a British plant community comprising stands of submerged vegetation dominated by clumps of Crowfoot.
+A Ranunculus fluitans community or Ranunculion fluitantis, defines a British plant community comprising stands of submerged vegetation dominated by clumps of crowfoot.

-It is thought to be Vulnerable in Sweden and Near Threatened in Switzerland, but elsewhere it is widespread and abundant.
+It is thought to be vulnerable in Sweden and near threatened in Switzerland, but elsewhere it is widespread and abundant.